 Operational area of UV-Tec control strips

 Latest trends have shown that UV technology has an important share in modern market.
-Thus UV radiation is increasingly used in diverse branches of industry, like curing and polymerization of UV printing colours, UV varnishing, UV powder lacquering and UV adhesives as well as water sterilization and sterilization.
+Thus UV radiation is increasingly used in diverse branches of industry, like curing and polymerization of UV printing colours, UV varnishing, UV powder lacquering and UV adhesives.

 The most important factor for a constant curing with UV radiation is not the capacity of UV bulbs, but the actual dose of UV radiation (mJ/cm²) on the surface.